 All required full-time employees of the Authority are covered by the Public Employees' Retirement System which has been established by state statute and is administered by the New Jersey Division of Pension and Benefits (Division).
 According to the State of New Jersey Administrative Code, all obligations of the System will be assumed by the State of New Jersey should the System terminate.
 The Division issues a publicly available financial report that includes financial statements and required supplementary information for the system.
-These reports may be obtained by writing to the Division of Pensions and Trenton, New Jersey, 08625 online Benefits, PO Box 295, or www.state.nj.ustreasury/pensions.
+These reports may be obtained by writing to the Division of Pensions and 08625 or online 295.
+Trenton.
+New Jersey, Benefits.
+PO Box www.state.ni.ustreasurv/pensions.